-What I Like Best About My School: It has everything that students need (Water Fountain, Breakfast) They have a clinic for when hids don't feel well.
-They have a T.A.B (Think About Behavior) from for the disrespect ful.
-They have Performing Arts' Toom.
-(Donce, Art, Band, Droma, Charus) They have different activities for its to do.
+What I Like Best About My School:

+It has everything that students need (Water Fountain, Breakfast)

+They have a clinic for when hids don't feel well.

+They have a T.A.B (Think About Behavior) from for the disrespectful.

+They have Performing Arts' Team.
+(Donce, Art, Bord, Droma, Charus)

+They have different activities for us to do.

 They have different shows for the Performing Arts to perform.

-One Way to Make My School Be etter:
+One May to Make My School Bottor:

-I Wanta Rigger (tags rom.

-I want a bigs ,

-I wan't better TERMONISY \$ thenovar

-Con Purens

 One Way to Make My School Better:

+I want a bigger play stound.

+I want better TEED noisy on the nownews

+touch gareen con puters for every grade.

+, c. you (1) Con (qf ())

+One Way to Make My School Better:

 I want my school to be safe.

 I want for us to have rewards when

-We have no code reds.
+we have no code reds.
 I want us to

 have fun fridays and get better

 food.
-Better acotment for the play
+Better acotmint for the play

 ground.
 Cold water when you go outside

-A scanner so incase so body comes that
+A scanner so incase sobody comes that

-has a Nepanon.
+has a mepanon.
 Nova News can have better

-ocotmint.
+has a reparion.
+Nova News can have better acotmint.
 Paper tower.
 Over filled outside

 forwater.
 Touch screen.

 What I Like Best About My School:

-Ilike the e food in the cafferin
+Ilike the food in the caffeelie

-IIIKE MY teo cher.
+Ilike my teacher.

 I like the garden.

-15 round.
+I like the Pland round.

-Ilike my F rilends in this School
+Ilike ray Friends in this School

-Ilike the Com Puters.
+Ilike the computers.

-I like the 1
+I like the library.

-I like the painting in the Art ra
+I like the painting in the Art rame

 What I Like Best About My School:

-I like many thing about mx
+I like many things about mx

 School but there is one thing that

-really Stands of t too me and
+really Stands out toome and

-that one thing is the cludes
+That one thing is the cludos

 that they have a impacts on

-heloing us learn more nutside
+helping us team more outside

 of School time.
-Also, the teacher
+4150, the teacher

-have a huge moret on the club
+have a huge impact on the club

 One Way to Make My School Better:

 One way to make my school better

+18 I have to stay positive and let

+One Way to Make My School Better:

+One way to make my school better

-is I have to stay positive and le +
+is I have to stay positive and let

-some one feed it off of me and se nd
+some one freed it off of me and send

 on to the next person.